oscapstone/oscapstone.github.io/_build/html/_sources/labs/lab5.rst.txt

 .. admonition:: Note

-  In this lab, you won’t have to deal with argument passing, but you can still use it.
+  In this lab, you won't have to deal with argument passing, but you can still use it.

 int fork()
   The standard method of duplicating the current process in UNIX-like operating systems is to use fork().
 Following the call to fork(), two processes run the same code.
-Set the parent process’s return value to the child’s id and the child process’s return value to 0 to distinguish them.
+Set the parent process's return value to the child's id and the child process's return value to 0 to distinguish them.

 void exit()
   Terminate the current process.

-int mbox_call(unsigned char ch, unsigned int \*mbox) Get the hardware’s information by mailbox
+int mbox_call(unsigned char ch, unsigned int \*mbox) Get the hardware's information by mailbox

 void kill(int pid)
   Other processes identified by pid should be terminated.

 .. admonition:: Note

-  You don’t need to implement this system call if you prefer to kill a process using the POSIX Signal stated in Advanced Exercise 1.
+  You don't need to implement this system call if you prefer to kill a process using the POSIX Signal stated in Advanced Exercise 1.

 .. warning::